HenraL/Discord-Website-Uptime-Bot/README.md

 ---

+## WSGI shim (Passenger / cPanel)

+There is a small file, `wsgi_flucker.py`, included as a convenience for certain shared hosting environments (Passenger / cPanel) that only start Python processes via a WSGI entrypoint.
+That file is a very small WSGI "shim" which attempts to launch the bot from the WSGI process.

+Important: this is a brittle and hacky technique.
+WSGI servers and hosting panels are not designed to host long-running background workers (like an asyncio-based Discord bot).
+The shim may be killed or behave unpredictably depending on the hosting provider's lifecycle management.
+Prefer running the bot under Docker, a dedicated VM, `systemd`/supervisord, or another proper process manager for production usage.
+Use the WSGI shim only as a last resort and with the limitations in mind.

+---

 ## Gotchas

 Using the Embed mode (V2 version and above) but not seing your message, have you checked to make sure your agent has the following authorisations: